wangwangaze/ECE444-F2020-Lab2/README.md

-# Name: Zhuoer (Annie) Wang
+# Zhuoer (Annie) Wang
-this repo is a clone of https://github.com/miguelgrinberg/flasky
+This repo is a clone of https://github.com/miguelgrinberg/flasky